SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/01-sea-orm-cli.md

 cargo install sea-orm-cli
 ```

-:::tip MSSQL support available in SeaORM X
+:::tip MSSQL support available in SeaORM X 🎉

-The installation and configuration of MSSQL support can be found [here](https://www.sea-ql.org/preview/pr-119/SeaORM-X/docs/generate-entity/sea-orm-cli/).
+The installation and the usage of `sea-orm-cli` with MSSQL support can be found [here](https://www.sea-ql.org/preview/pr-119/SeaORM-X/docs/generate-entity/sea-orm-cli/).

 :::